Searching for The few Part III, England

 John Allman Hemingway was born in Dublin, and joined the RAF before the outbreak of WWII.
 Group Captain Hemingway flew Hurricanes with No. 85 Squadron RAF during the Battle of Britain.
 Accredited with two aerial victories in May 1940, he was himself shot down twice during the Battle.
 Gp Cpt Hemingway remained with the RAF after the war, retiring in 1969.2

 I don’t think we ever assumed greatness of any form…We were doing a job we were employed to do.
 We just went up and did the best we could…Every day, off you went.
 When you took off you knew some of you would come back – and some of you wouldn’t…I was shot down many times but I’m still here.
 So many others were shot down first time and that was the end of them.
 I was lucky.
 And I’m still lucky‘.
-Gpr Cpt John Hemingway3
+Grp Cpt John Hemingway3

 Paddy Hemingway statue Kent Battle of Britain Museum